dflash — What is it?

 Architecture

 The architecture of DFlash is modular, with separate components for benchmarking, model handling, and infrastructure support.
-It leverages various backends like Transformers, SGLang, and MLX for different deployment scenarios, showcasing a flexible and scalable design.
+It leverages various backends like Transformers, SGLang, and MLX, each with its own implementation details and optimizations.

 Source: Code tree + dependency files